Foods High Creatine for Vegetarians and Vegans

 Chickpea and Quinoa Salad with Tofu

-- Mix the cooked quinoa, chickpeas, cherry tomatoes, red onion, and parsley in a large bowl.
+Next, add the cooked quinoa, cherry tomatoes, red onion, and some parsley in a bowl together, and mix.

 High creatine vegan lentil soup